Integrated IT Portfolio Analysis (IIPA)

 Today’s business objectives rely heavily on digital investments.
 Digital transformation remains a strategic imperative for organizations looking to streamline their internal operations while improving their ability to deliver value to their markets in less time and greater quality.
 Unless IT investments and business objectives are tightly integrated that can never occur.

-In addition, IT is a significant cost area for the business and it is imperative that IT leaders are managing the total cost of ownership of their investments to ensure the best possible return for the business is being achieved at all times.
+IT is a significant cost area for the business.
+It’s imperative that IT leaders leverage capital planning software to help manage the total cost of ownership of their investments.
+This ensures the best possible return for the business is being achieved at all times.
 Today’s IT leaders are faced with a portfolio of investments that is becoming ever more diversified.
 From physical assets to services, projects to programs and products, the way IT delivers value continues to evolve.
 Unless IT leaders have a holistic, transparent and accurate view of all IT portfolios they will never be able to optimize their support for business strategy and objectives.